afbustamante/y-a-foot/README.md

 *Y'a foot !* is an application for football amateurs to manage logistics and organisation of matches between colleagues, friends, classmates and so on.

+## Technologies and frameworks

+Some frameworks and libraries used in this application:

+* Spring Boot 2.5
+* Spring Framework 5.3
+* Spring Security 5.5
+* OpenAPI 3.0
+* MyBatis 3.5
+* JUnit 5.7

 ## Required installation

 ### Minimum requirements for building